Gwen wants to be the acclaimed reporter her father is. Has she got what it takes?

 She and I are so different physically.
 Casey could be a model with her ash blonde hair that always looks perfect.
 Tall and slender, her body is the type clothes looked custom made for.
 She has sky blue eyes, a lovely complexion and sweet smile.
 A bit of a flirt, she is genuinely interested in people.

-I am short and weigh about thirty extra pounds.
+I am short and carry thirty extra pounds.
 I don't let it bother me though.
 My curly copper hair is more of a problem so I wear it pulled back.
 I have sapphire eyes, thanks to contacts.
 Freckles dot my nose and cheeks.
 When I was little, Dad had a name for each of them.
 My mother tells me I am made to carry babies.
 That is supposed to make me feel better about my hips.
 I am not even sure I want children.
 Guys approach me easily.
 I think it is because I remind them of a sister or good friend.
 The fact that I listen with real interest is the key.

 One guy walks up to our table.
 He is dressed in a flannel shirt, jeans and a cap that is frayed and worn.
 It covers his eyes He appears older and is alone.